junxit/us-congress-bills-116/metadata.md

 - 2019-01-23 — Introduced in House
 - 2019-01-23 — Referred to the Committee on Oversight and Reform, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-01-23 — Referred to the Committee on Oversight and Reform, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-07-17 — Considered under suspension of the rules. (consideration: CR H5951-5953)
+- 2019-07-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+736.
+- 2019-07-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-17 — Mr. Rouda moved to suspend the rules and pass the bill, as amended.
+- 2019-07-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5951-5952)
+- 2019-07-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5951-5952)